 My first impression was that this is a bit of a groaner—the visual pun struck me as the tech/design equivalent of dad humor (as a dad myself, I should know).
 But it didn’t take me long to warm up to it.
 I’m a fan of its utter lack of pretension, and how unabashedly it embraces the organization’s geeky legacy.
-Overall, thumbs up.”
+Overall, thumbs up.

 Overall, it’s amazing that this open process that actively requested and implemented feedback from hundreds of people led to a logo that not only DOESN’T suck but one that has a strong idea, a fresh execution, a promising flexibility, and, that all of it together, sometimes subtly and sometimes overtly, manages to communicate what Mozilla is about.
-Power to the peop/e!”
+Power to the peop/e!

 While not every organization can do what Mozilla did, incorporating feedback from your target audience and customers is something every successful rebranding effort should do.

-A good redesign for your company is a challenge, but with a thorough evaluation of what your brand represents and how you want to best reflect that, it’s not an impossible one.
+A good redesign for your company is a challenge, but with a thorough evaluation of what your brand represents and how you want to reflect that best, it’s not an impossible one.